cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/paving.md

-# Paving the infrastructure for Kubo on GCP
+# Paving the Infrastructure for Kubo on GCP

-## Setup the shell environment
+## Setup the Shell Environment

 1. In your existing Google Cloud Platform project, open Cloud Shell (the small `>_` prompt icon in the web console menu bar).